Email infrastructure for GitHub Actions workflows

 How do I prevent alert storms when a flaky test retries five times?

 Set the mailbox to `gated_send` mode.
-All five alert emails will queue for approval, but only the ones a human approves will be delivered.
-Alternatively, use an idempotency key derived from the run ID in your `send_email` call — MultiMail will deduplicate sends with the same key within a time window.
+All five alert emails will be held for approval, but only the ones a human approves will be delivered.
+Alternatively, pass an `idempotency_key` derived from the run ID in your send call (`POST /v1/mailboxes/{mailbox_id}/send`) — MultiMail will deduplicate sends with the same key, returning the original message on the duplicate.

 Does the API call add significant latency to my workflow?

-The `send_email` API call typically completes in under 300ms.
-In `gated_send` mode, the call returns immediately after queuing the message — it does not block until delivery.
+The send API call (`POST /v1/mailboxes/{mailbox_id}/send`) typically completes in under 300ms.
+In `gated_send` mode, the call returns 202 immediately after the message is accepted and held — it does not block until delivery.
 If you're calling from a script that waits for the response, add a timeout to avoid holding runner minutes unnecessarily.

 Can I use this with GitHub's reusable workflows or composite actions?